 Resources

-The following resources are useful for both authors and editors, especially those working in global public health.
+The following resources are useful for both authors and editors, especially those working in public health.

 Working with an editor